Skip to main content

 Research into similar dementia-focused projects has shown that environmental changes can lead to substantial benefits, particularly with easing symptoms of distress.
 The ward’s redesign features communal areas that encourage social interaction, which research indicates can significantly reduce feelings of isolation and anxiety among patients.
 Improved lighting, soundproofing, and clear navigation aids also contribute to a welcoming atmosphere, making patients feel more at home during their stay.

-The ward is designed with the well-being of staff in mind, aiming to improve staff retention and job satisfaction by providing a more supportive working environment, contributing to an environment that attracts and retains top talent in dementia care.
+The ward is designed with the wellbeing of staff in mind, aiming to improve staff retention and job satisfaction by providing a more supportive working environment, contributing to an environment that attracts and retains top talent in dementia care.

-The refurbished facility stands as a testament to the dedication to innovative healthcare and is poised to make a lasting difference in the lives of patients, families, and caregivers across the Highlands.
+The refurbished facility stands as a testament to the dedication to innovative healthcare and is poised to make a lasting difference in the lives of patients, families and caregivers across the Highlands.

-Last updated: 20 November 2024
+Last updated: 25 November 2024